k-nuth/c-api/README.md

 #include <knuth/nodecint.h>
 ```

-Needed to use the Bitprim C-API features.
+Needed to use the Knuth C-API features.

 ```c
 executor_t exec = executor_construct("my_config_file", stdout, stderr);
 ```
-Construct a Bitprim _Executor_ object, which is necessary to run the node, interact with the blockchain, with the P2P peers and other components of the API.
+Construct a Knuth _Executor_ object, which is necessary to run the node, interact with the blockchain, with the P2P peers and other components of the API.

-`"my_config_file"` is the path to the configuration file; in the [bitprim-config](https://github.com/k-nuth/config) repository you can find some example files.
+`"my_config_file"` is the path to the configuration file; in the [kth-config](https://github.com/k-nuth/config) repository you can find some example files.
 If you pass an empty string (`""`), default configuration will be used.

 `stdout` and `stderr` are pointers to the standard output and standard error streams.
-These are used to tell the Bitprim node where to print the logs.
+These are used to tell the Knuth node where to print the logs.
 You can use any object of type `FILE*`.
-For example, you can make the Bitprim node redirect the logs to a file.
+For example, you can make the Knuth node redirect the logs to a file.
 If you pass null pointers (`NULL` or `0`), there will be no logging information.

 ```c